-Over the past century, China has experienced very substantial changes in both the extent and the pattern of internal geographical mobility.
-From 1927 until the communist ascendancy in 1950, China was wracked by war, both the civil war between the communists and the nationalists and, between 1937 and 1945, the Japanese occupation.
-Although a large fraction of the population remained essentially untouched by these events, the civil war and Japanese occupation did create a non-trivial refugee population.
-From 1950-1957 there was substantial movement around the country, for several reasons: many members of the victorious communist army moved to cities to take over administrative positions; Han Chinese were sent to populate provinces in the border areas, in part as a social control device; new industries were established in the Northeast; and military industries were relocated to the West for security reasons (Naughton 1988).
+industries were relocated to the West for security reasons (Naughton, 1988).
 As mentioned, the hukou system was initiated in 1955.
 At the same time, the collectivization of agriculture, which had begun whenever the communists gained control of an area, was completed.
-As a final step in the collectivization effort, in the early 1960s peasants who had migrated into the cities in the late 1950s to staff the industrial development envisioned by the "Great Leap Forward" were relocated to their home villages (Chan 1994:39).
-Between the early 1960s and the beginning of the economic reform at the end of the 1970s, geographical mobility slowed greatly, even considering the movement of youth during the Cultural Revolution (Cheng and Seldon 1994).
-It picked up again in the early 1980s, as the result of both an increased demand for labor in urban areas, and an increased supply of labor from rural areas, and has been expanding ever since.
+As a final step in the collectivization effort, in the early 1960s peasants who had migrated into the cities were relocated to their home villages (Chan, 1994, p.
+39).
+Between the early 1960s and the beginning of the Economic Reform at the end of the 1970s, geographical mobility slowed greatly, even considering the movement of youth during the Cultural Revolution (Cheng & Selden, 1994).
+It picked up again in the early 1980s, as the result of both an increased demand for labor in urban areas and an increased supply from rural areas, and has been expanding ever since.